gvwilson/thirdbit/src/fiction/in-heck/index.md

 If he looked closely,
 he could see through them.
 They were tricks of light
-like the ones that Sindy had brought to life above Special Leaf's crystalline piece of tech.
+like the ones Sindy had brought to life above Special Leaf's crystalline piece of tech.

 And it wasn't just the bots that were illusions.
 When he looked more closely at the buildings he saw cracks and rust stains beneath the sparkling lights.
 "What's goin' on?" he asked Dockety out of the corner of his mouth.
 "Where's all the real stuff?"

-"This one does not know," the bot replied, an undertone of doubt in its buzzing voice.
+"This one does not know," the bot replied, an undertone of uncertainty in its buzzing voice.
-"This one remembers everything very differently."
+"This one does not remember this place clearly, but—"
+It hesitated.
+"It was different."

 Gumption stepped aside to let a shimmering three-section cargo hauler roll silently by.
 "How long ago was that?